amflorio/dvrp-stochastic-requests/README.md

 ![DVRPSR Snapshot](snapshot.png?raw=true|width=100)

+A presentation summarizing the methodology proposed is available [here](DVRPSR-Presentation.pdf).

 More specifically, the code implements the following **scheduling policies** for the DVRPSR:
 * **Greedy policy**: Accepts dynamic requests in a greedy fashion, and update planned routes either by cheapest insertion or by complete reoptimization.
 * **PFA policy**: Scheduling policy based on policy function approximation.